max423/Urban-Sound-Recognition/README.md

 # Urban Sound Recognition system

 Data Mining and Machine Learning Project

-The aim of our project was to create an application that allows users to determine the urban sounds around them.
-The application is able to automatically classify environmental noises according to their category.
+The goal of this project is to obtain a classifier that can automatically classify environmental sounds according to their category.
+This can be implemented on both transport vehicles and wearable devices to improve road safety.
 The classification part uses a machine learning algorithm to classify the correct category, selecting it from the most frequent categories.